 For the college's coronavirus updates, please visit www.cpcc.edu/coronavirus.

-Students must abide by all the provisions of North Carolina General Statute 14-269.2 Weapons on Campus or Other Educational Property (PDF).
+Students must abide by all the provisions of North Carolina General Statute 14-269.2 Weapons on Campus or Other Educational Property.

 A. College Premises

-Any property in use by the College, including property that is leased, owned, used for College functions, or used by the College in the conduct of any of its courses.
+Any property or facility in use by the College including property that is leased, owned, used for College functions, or under the control of the College in the conduct of any of its courses of instruction, administrative operations, or extracurricular activity sponsored by the College

-Any object, visible or concealed, that is or could be used to threaten, intimidate, injure, or kill another person.
-Examples of such weapons include, but are not limited to, guns, rifles, pistols, BB guns, stun guns, air rifles, air pistols, other types of firearms, explosives, metallic knuckles, clubs, batons, and knives or other blades.
+Any object, visible or concealed, that is or could be used to threaten, intimidate, inflict serious bodily injury, or kill another person.
+This includes, but is not limited to, guns, rifles, pistols, air guns, stun guns, other types of firearms, explosives, metallic knuckles, clubs, batons, and knives or other blades, dangerous chemicals or biological agents.
+Weapons also include any dynamite cartridge, bomb, grenade, mine or powerful device as defined in North Carolina General Statute 14-284.1.

 Any person enrolled in any course offered by the College at any location, whether it is credit or non-credit.
 These policies, therefore, apply to any student for any semester during which that student is enrolled or during which an activity in question transpired.